bratelefant/clockodo-import/README.md

 # CLI

 Configure CLI by copying `settings.json.example` to `settings.json` and fill in the required infos.
-Start by `npm run cli`.
+Start by making the `cli.js` user executable by running `chmod u+x` and then use run the cli interface by `./cli.js`.